3.3.6.2 Government Manipulation of External Markets

 ● He used tariffs to wage a trade war against China, despite the damage done to the American economy and the rest of the world – as described later (3.5.4.2).

-● As reported by Reuters, he announced that the “S. will sanction whoever purchases Iran’s oil“.
+● As reported by Reuters, he announced that the “U.S. will sanction whoever purchases Iran’s oil“.
 He was trying to use government manipulation of external markets to put pressure on Iran, despite damaging the business interests of his Western allies and without apparently considering whether he was likely to change Iran’s behaviour.
 As discussed below (3.3.7.2), sanctions rarely work as intended.

 ● As reported by The Washington Post, he also announced that “The U.S. wants China to adjust its exchange rate policy”.
 As the article points out, this is a confusing message.
 It asks China to manipulate its exchange rate, but American policy has always been that China should allow its exchange rate to be set by market forces – as is equitable and is mostly the case elsewhere.